schemaspy/schemaspy/docs/source/started.rst

 Config file example: ::

 	# type of database.
 Run with -dbhelp for details
+	# if mssql doesn't work: try mssql08 in combination with sqljdbc_7.2, this combination has been tested
 	schemaspy.t=mssql
 	# optional path to alternative jdbc drivers.
 	schemaspy.dp=path/to/drivers